-From 2017 to 2018 we are proud to have presented three performances of a new work by alumnus Benjamin Till, charting the course of the river Nene and celebrating the people and places of the river valley, as it flows from Badby to the sea.
+From 2017 to 2018 we are proud to have presented three performances of Benjamin Till's "Nene", a new work, charting the course of the river Nene and celebrating the people and places of the river valley, as it flows from Badby to the sea.